IamMultivac/house-default-credit/README.md

 Regarding the importance by company type, there were no significant differences in the feature order among the risk bands, indicating that the most relevant features are important across all subpopulations.

-In terms of the most relevant sources of data, they can be listed from most important to least important:
+By using the average absolute contribution of the SHAP values we can figure out the most relevant data sources, they can be listed from most important to least important:

 1. Main application
 2. Installments